JayWan/JayWan.github.io/about/index.md

 <center>This is <b>万年杰</b>, Jack Wan's About Page.</center>

 ## WHO AM I
-I would like to say that I'm a romantic nerd, but maybe I am not eligible for the title "NERD".
+I would like to say that I'm a romantic nerd, but maybe I am not eligible for the title "[NERD](https://en.wikipedia.org/wiki/Nerd)".
 Still on my way, though.

+I major in software engineering and embedded system.
+I am still studying in [NJU](https://www.nju.edu.cn/EN/) for my bachelor's degree, during which I spent one semester in [UC Berkeley](http://www.berkeley.edu/) studying [EECS149](https://chess.eecs.berkeley.edu/eecs149/)(Introduction to Embedded System) and [CS169](http://cs169.saas-class.org/fall-2017-info).

+I'm very interested in Artificial Intelligence, Machine Learning and Robotics.

+## PROJECTS

+## SKILLS
+* C / C++
+* Java
+* Ruby on Rails
+* Node.js
+* Python
+* HTML
+* Software Engineering

 ## I HAVE
 * A Very Lovely Girlfriend